Global stocks up on U.S. data, oil; euro slips pre-summit

 EUROPEAN LEADERS AT ODDS

-European shares .FTEU3 also rallied on the upbeat U.S. data, closing up 1.4 percent for their largest gain since June 19.

-The MSCI world equity index .MIWD00000PUS rose 0.9 percent, though it remained down week-to-date.
+The MSCI world equity index rose 0.8 percent, though it remained down week-to-date.

-The euro edged lower, slipping against the U.S. dollar for a third straight day as it traded 0.2 percent down at $1.2467.
+The euro edged lower, slipping against the dollar for a third straight day as it traded 0.2 percent down at $1.2461.

 Growing concerns that more peripheral euro zone nations will be shut out from capital markets and expectations that fiscal austerity will drag the region into a more painful recession will see the euro stay under pressure.
 Any bounce toward the $1.27 or $1.28 level would attract sellers, traders said.